fkhadra/react-toastify/README.md

 - RTL support
 - Swipe to close 👌
 - Can choose swipe direction
-- Super easy to use an animation of your choice
+- Super easy to use an animation of your choice.
+Works well with animate.css for example
 - Can display a react component inside the toast!
 - Has ```onOpen``` and ```onClose``` hooks.
 Both can access the props passed to the react component rendered inside the toast
 - Can remove a toast programmatically